Subscribe to this page via e-mail here - Subscribe

 2. What thing is there that can qualify as "perfect"?
 The only answer is God's final will to man, the New Testament.
 It is called "the perfect law of liberty" (Jms.
 1:25; Cf. II Tim.
 3:16,17).

 C. When God's final will (the New Testament) was confirmed, the miraculous gifts had done their work and, hence, "vanished away."
 This was achieved near the close of the first century A.D.
-(Note: By this time, the apostles and most of those who had the apostle's hands laid on them had passed on.)
+By this time, the apostles and most of those who had the apostle's hands laid on them had died.

 The church in its infancy needed the support of miraculous gifts.
 However, the time came when it would no longer need them and would lay them aside.
 In I Cor.
 13:11 Paul uses himself as an example of this.
 He said that in infancy he needed the support of "childlike" things, but when he became full grown he put them away.
 Likewise, as the church grew into adulthood, it no longer needed the partial gifts and, hence, they ceased.